The Zimmer Program for partially hyperbolic actions: Introduction

 We overcome all these restrictions and more in our current work.
 While we use a radically different approach, we incorporate some of the prior ideas.
 In particular, finding homogeneous structures along suitable foliations is key, for us and for a variety of other rigidity problems, such as proving measure rigidity and local rigidity of higher rank abelian actions \cite{KatSpat}.

-In the setting of actions of higher rank semisimple Lie groups, we get these leafwise homogeneous structures from Zimmer's cocycle superrigidity theorem.
-A priori, they are only measurable, and our first goal is to show they are H\"{o}lder.
-To this end, we use the invariance principle from partially hyperbolic dynamics that guarantees H\"olderness of invariant structures assuming suitable accessibility properties \cite{Ledrappier1986,AV, ASV,KalSad}.
-Under additional assumptions this had been used by Kalinin and Sadovskaya as well as Damjanovi\'c and Xu in \cite{KalSad,DX1} to prove rigidity results for higher rank $\Z ^k$-actions assuming accessibility.
-In this paper, we actually prove that the relevant structures are accessible in the presence of the action of a semisimple group.
+In the setting of actions of higher rank semisimple Lie groups, we get these {\it measurable} leafwise homogeneous structures from Zimmer's cocycle superrigidity theorem.
+Moreover, the action of a Cartan subgroup of $G$ gives an $\mathbb R^k$ action which due to accessibility assumption and the higher-rank assumption on $G$, is {\it super accessible} (which amounts to having many more accessible elements of the action).

-For the final stage, we apply our second main result that $\R^k$ Anosov actions which preserve \holder leafwise homogenous structures are smoothly conjugate to bi-homogeneous actions.
+In the final stage, we apply Theorem \ref{abelian} that $\R^k$ partially hyperbolic super accessible actions which preserve measurable leafwise homogenous structures are smoothly modelled by bi-homogeneous actions.
 We still face the problem of combining different conjugacies for different Cartan subgroups to get a conjugacy for all of the $G$-action.
 To resolve it we use work by Zeghib on centralizers of homogeneous flows \cite{Zeghib}.
-Then the conjugacy will extend to the centralizer of any Weyl chamber wall which is good enough to control all of $G$.
+Then the conjugacy will extend to the centralizer of any Weyl chamber wall, which is good enough to control all of $G$.

+So in the core of our global classification result for $G$-actions lies the proof of smooth classification (via bi-homogeneous models) for partially hyperbolic $\mathbb R^k$-actions, i.e. Theorem \ref{abelian}.
+We comment now some more on some of the key features of the proof of this result.

-In the end, all depends on our classification of Anosov $\R^k$-actions with leafwise homogeneous structures.
-While one might hope for a model by global homogeneous structures, natural examples show that one can only get bi-homogeneous models.
-We introduce a new construction to resolve this problem, by building a suitable compact group extension of the $\R^k$ action, naturally built from the leafwise invariant conformal structures using frames.
+While one might hope for a model by global homogeneous structures, as we already noted, natural examples (Section \ref{examples}) show that one can only get bi-homogeneous models.
+We introduce a new construction to resolve this problem, by building a suitable principal bundle extension of the $\R^k$ action, naturally built from the leafwise invariant conformal structures using frames.
 To our knowledge, this is the first time global rigidity with bi-homogeneous models was achieved in either the Zimmer program or the classification of actions of higher rank abelian groups.
 Even in rank one, such results are extremely rare and require significant additional structure.
 The few examples in rank one include entropy or exponent rigidity results for geodesic or contact flows (e.g. \cite{BFL} or \cite{Butler}).
-Our new methods work without this additional geometric data to produce a compact extension on which the action is actually homogeneous.
+Our new methods work without this additional geometric data to produce a principal bundle extension on which the action is actually homogeneous.